Frequently asked Questions

 Late payments will be charged at a rate of $5 per day.
 If we spend time chasing payments, we will charge you for this time.
 We would much rather only be paid for our teaching which is why more than 3 late payments will result in us asking you to seek tuition elsewhere.
 Please set up an automated payment to avoid late fees.

-Yes, you may have one introductory lesson for 30 mins at a cost of $37 payable either on the day of your lesson by cash or with our PayPal machine.
+Yes, you may have one introductory lesson for 30 mins at a cost of $38 payable on the day of your lesson by cash or card.

-If you miss a lesson, we will do our best to make up a lesson to you although this is not always possible with a full timetable of students, so we advise you to try not to miss lessons.
+It is not always possible to make up lessons with a full timetable of students, so we advise you to try not to miss lessons.
+Please be mindful that you are reserving a specific time slot for your regular lesson.
 There are no refunds for missed lessons.

 We require one month paid notice.
 Pro Rate does not apply – the last month of lessons must be paid in full on your due date with your notice.
 There is no such thing as “pausing” lessons.